mattheww/gomill/gomill_docs/tournament_results.rst

 Tournament results API
 ----------------------

-This is a Python library interface for processing the competition results stored in a tournament's :ref:`state file <competition state>`.
+This is a Python interface for processing the game results stored in a tournament's :ref:`state file <competition state>`.
+It can be used to write custom reports, or to find games with particular results.

 Note that it can be used only for :ref:`tournaments <tournaments>` (not for :ref:`tuning events <tuners>`).